 Survivorship Clinic for Adult Patients

-Regardless of whether you were treated for cancer at SCCA or at another medical facility, you can visit our clinic and receive a Survivorship Care Plan.
+Regardless of whether you were treated for cancer at SCCA or at another medical facility, you can meet with our providers and receive a Survivorship Care Plan, which contains resources and support information particular to your needs.

 To schedule a clinic appointment, call (206) 288-1024, and ask for the Survivorship Clinic.
 Many insurance plans cover this visit for people who have received treatment for cancer that is likely to have an impact on health.